dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-The decorated method must take a Workflow context argument, and the following 4 additional parameters:
+The decorated method must take a Workflow context argument, and the following additional parameters:
 - The time that the run was scheduled (as a `Date`).
 - The time that the run was actually started (as a `Date`).
 This can be used to tell if an exacty-once workflow is was started behind schedule.
-- The number of instances of the workflow function currently running across the application (as a `number`).
-This can be used, for example, to limit the number of running workflows to 1.
-- The number of instances of the workflow function currently running on the local VM (as a `number`).

 Example:
 ```typescript